-This non-credit eLC Experience is designed in response to the COVID-19 outbreak and the University of Georgia's active planning to equip you with the resources and strategies needed for success in online courses.
+This non-credit eLC Experience is designed in response to the COVID-19 outbreak and the University of Georgia's active planning to equip you with the resources and strategies needed for success in virtual, hybrid, and in-person courses.
 The course, based on our UNIV 1205E (Learning Online: Strategies, Skills, and Success) class, draws on online learning and student development research to give you the strategies you need to be successful in this new setting.
 When you're ready to access, log-on to eLC where this experience has already been added to your course list.

-Students interested in receiving help with class presentations or public speaking opportunities can make online appointments to meet with our Communications Consultant, Heather Cohen.
+Students interested in receiving help with class presentations or public speaking opportunities can make virtual, face-to-face appointments to meet with our Communications Consultant, Aarum Youn-Heil.
 Online appointments will be made on Sage and will be conducted via your UGA Zoom account.
 Click here to access more general information on the Presentation Collaboratory.

 The University doesn’t want technology to be a barrier to your academic progress.
 The University System of Georgia (USG) recently added the free “eduroam” service for all 26 USG institutions, allowing users to connect to campus WiFi through their account no matter which USG institution they may be visiting.
 Many internet providers are providing low cost or free internet to students and families including Charter Spectrum and Comcast.
 For a list of these opportunities, check out Georgia Internet Access for COVID-19 and Complete College Georgia's Tips for Getting Online.

-Online peer tutoring appointments will be available on Sage when online instruction resumes.
-When making an appointment, be sure to select "Online" as the location option.
-After making an appointment, students should await further instructions (via email) from their Peer Tutor on how to access their specific GoBoard or Zoom meeting.
+Virtual, face-to-face peer tutoring appointments and study pods will be available on August 27th via our brand new app, Penji.
+Directions for downloading Penji and creating an account can be found here.
 If you do not see appointment availability for the course you need, please email email@example.com so that we can work to accomodate your request.
 Click here to access more general information on Tutoring.

 Students enrolled in UNIV courses should access eLearning Commons (eLC) for information on how their courses will be impacted by the University's Pandemic Response Plan.